Breadn11/Transformers_UE3/guides/coalesced.md

 In order to view and edit the coalesced, it must first be decoded using [this tool](https://community.pcgamingwiki.com/files/file/547-tf-games-configuration-utility/).

-Make sure to place the tool inside the same folder as your coalesced.
+Make sure to place it inside the same folder as your coalesced.

 ### Decoding
 1. Open **TFGames_Util_4.0**